 The Centers for Disease Control and Prevention, or CDC, reports that alcohol abuse claimed 88,000 lives in the U.S. each year between 2006 and 2010, reducing the lives of heavy drinkers by an estimated 30 years.
 While the problem of alcoholism is widely recognized, the majority of heavy drinkers do not receive the help they need to stop drinking for good.

 As alcoholics work through rehab, their progress will be monitored most likely by several staff members for various reasons.
 The recovering alcoholic will be observed and assisted with every aspect of the rehab experience.
-Daily activities, medical checkups, and social interaction may be part of the overall program that helps to treat the root causes of alcoholism.
+Daily activities, medical checkups, and social interaction may be part of the overall program that helps to treat the causes of alcoholism.

-Atlanta Alcohol Rehabilitation
+Atlanta Alcohol Rehab

 Learning to understand the causes and nature of alcoholism is an important goal of Atlanta alcohol rehab participants.
 They also receive education about the effects of alcohol on their bodies, minds, and interactions with others.
 Sometimes former alcoholics teach modules or segments, drawing on their personal experience.
 Counselors often share their insight, as well.
 Alcoholics are taught how to live healthier lives, how to make better choices, and how to avoid problem behaviors and mindsets that lead to heavy drinking.

-Guidance in Atlanta
+Guidance in Atlanta Rehab Center

 Working one-on-one or in support groups with a therapist in Atlanta, alcoholics begin to reflect on the effect of drinking on their lives.
 They hear other drinkers’ stories and develop an objective view that helps to balance their personal experience.
-Often, they receive or are given access to resource materials like books, articles, and videos for further information that helps to enlighten them about their drinking problems and how to fix them.
+Often, they receive or are given access to resource materials like books, articles, and videos for further information that contributes to enlightening them about their drinking problems and how to fix them.
 The drinker may be encouraged to mend broken relationships by expressing regret, apologizing, and offering to make amends.

 Follow-up Support in Atlanta Rehab Center

 As the participant progresses through the alcohol rehab program successfully, plans are made for reentering the real world.
-Dealing with triggers and difficult circumstances usually requires follow-up help from support groups or ongoing cognitive behavioral therapy.
-Sometimes drinkers will be assigned or offered the opportunity to choose a mentor, someone who will continue to meet by phone, email, or in person with the recovering drinker to offer support, advice, and a listening ear when needed.
+Dealing with triggers and challenging circumstances usually requires follow-up help from support groups or ongoing cognitive behavioral therapy.
+Sometimes drinkers will be assigned or offered the opportunity to choose a mentor, someone who will continue to meet by phone, email, or in person with the recovering drinker to provide support, advice, and a listening ear when needed.

 Information for Family and Loved Ones